alexey-temnikov/mcp-joplin/README.md

 # Joplin MCP Server

-This is a Node.js implementation of an MCP (Model Context Protocol) server for Joplin.
+This is a TypeScript implementation of an MCP (Model Context Protocol) server for Joplin.

 ## Installation